createlabz/createlabz-public-raspberry-pi/light-dht22-nodemcu-dialogflow-webhook/README.md

 * Router (For WiFi Connection)

 ## Setup
-For a detailed instruction on how to control a relay switch connected to a light bulb and read temperature with DHT22 sensor using NodeMCU, Google Assistant Dialogflow, Flask, ngrok, HTTP Request, together with Raspberry Pi and ReSpeaker 4-Mics Pi Hat, head on to this [blogpost](https://store.createlabz.com/blogs/createlabz-tutorials/respeaker-2-mics-pi-hat-with-raspberry-pi) .
+For a detailed instruction on how to control a relay switch connected to a light bulb and read temperature with DHT22 sensor using NodeMCU, Google Assistant Dialogflow, webhook, Flask, ngrok, HTTP Request, together with Raspberry Pi and ReSpeaker 4-Mics Pi Hat, head on to this [blogpost](https://store.createlabz.com/blogs/createlabz-tutorials/respeaker-2-mics-pi-hat-with-raspberry-pi) .

 More projects or guides can be found in [KnowledgeBase and Tutorials](https://store.createlabz.com/blogs/createlabz-tutorials) blog.